abcnorio/aas-mult/Readme.md

 </details>

+> [!IMPORTANT]
+> Be aware that the bash call requires to provide proper paths.
+E.g. if a video should be created from a video, the sourcefolder should contain video(s), otherwise it will fail.
+And the resulting error message may be cryptic, because the `R` script fails when this info is required.
+In short - the scripts do **not** provide every possible error check.
+It's up to the user to call the script properly.

 ## Options

 The explanations of the options of the `R` script are the same for the manual as well as the bash version (see comments in [aas_sim_manual.r](./aas_sim_manual.r) that covers various scenarios of everyday usage.
 Some options make only sense in combination with other parameters, see man page of `ntsc-rs-cli` and associated tutorials.